 Their freeze-dried GLMS come in 3 oz bags and are $13.10.

 RFM gave me a 10% off discount code for my blog readers!
 If you’d like, please use this discount link for 10% off your order from Raw Feeding Miami.

-Boo Boo’s Best Mighty Mussels are dehydrated Green Lipped Mussels that don’t contain anything else.
+You can also offer your pups freeze-dried Green Lipped Mussels treats that don’t contain anything else.

 Soul’y Raw Sells Air-Dried Green Lipped Mussels

 This online raw dog food retailer doesn’t just sell raw dog food, they also carry air-dried single-ingredient cuts of meat/treats.

 Their air-dried GLMs are available in 4 oz bags for $34, or 8 oz bags for $66.

 Real Dog Has Air-Dried Green Lipped Mussels In Their Subscription Boxes